Little Caesars: Franchising

 Little Caesars sold its first franchise in 1962 and, by 1987, had restaurants in all 50 states.
 Throughout the 1990s and early 2000s, Little Caesars were commonly found in Kmart stores, more specifically in Big Kmarts and Super Kmart.
-Little Caesar's pizza was also included in many older, remodeled Kmart locations.
+Little Caesars pizza was also included in many older, remodeled Kmart locations.
 The first Kmarts with Little Caesars were built in Garden City, Michigan.
 After Kmart's bankruptcy issues, many Kmarts replaced the Little Caesars restaurants with their own branded "K-Cafe".
 However, as of 2021, two Little Caesars/Kmart locations remain– in Guam and USVI.

 Between 2008 and 2015, Little Caesars was the fastest-growing pizza chain in the United States.
 As of 2017, the company had 5,463 locations including U.S. and international units.

 The estimated total investment necessary to begin the operation of a Little Caesars Franchise ranges from $378,700 to $1,695,500.

 International growth

 By 1987, the company was operating across the Northern United States, purchasing the Mother's Pizza chain out of receivership in Canada, the United States, and the United Kingdom in 1989 (left between 2000 and 2022).
 As of 2022, the company is present in Canada (some Canadian cities had locations since 1969), Honduras, Nicaragua, Saudi Arabia, Costa Rica, Dominican Republic, Mexico (since 2006), Colombia, Panama, Peru, Turkey, Guatemala, Barbados, Bahamas, El Salvador, Jamaica, Bahrain, Trinidad and Tobago, Chile, Spain, and Singapore.

 The Little Caesars brand began operating in the Philippines in the 1990s, but it gradually closed down in the 2000s.
 It re-entered the market on January 25, 2019, launching under a new franchisee and new branch in Ermita, Manila.

 In 2019, Little Caesars restaurants in Australia closed their doors and went into administration, having entered the Australian market in 2014.

 Little Caesars entered the Indian market on January 29, 2020, opening two stores in Ahmedabad, Gujarat.

 In March 2022, Little Caesars left Russia due to the War in Ukraine.

-In December 2022, the company re-entered the UK market after 22 years, opening a store in Derby, followed by stores in Greenford and Nottingham in 2024.
+In December 2022, the company re-entered the UK market after 22 years, opening a store in Derby, followed by stores in Greenford and Nottingham in 2024.By 2026 however they would quietly and slowly close down all of their locations, with the Greenford branch being the last location to shut its doors, exiting the UK market once more after 4 years.

-In early September 2024, Little Caesars announced that it will be exiting Singapore, with the last day of operations for the chain being September 30.
+In early September 2024, Little Caesars announced that it would be exiting Singapore, with the last day of operations for the chain being September 30.
 The last store was in Funan, after the gradual closure of the chain's six other branches throughout the island.

-Little Caesars exist in South Africa, Botswana, Namibia, Zambia, and Egypt in Africa.

-Little Caesars has plans to expand into France and Germany.
+In 2022, Little Caesars had plans to expand into France, Germany, and Portugal.